 SB 180 (Mitchell): Repeal Ineffective Sentencing Enhancements (RISE) ACT

-SB 180, introduced by Senator Holly Mitchell, would repeal the three-year sentence enhancement for prior drug convictions, with the exceptions of drug manufacturing and convictions involving a minor.
+SB 180, introduced by Senator Holly Mitchell, repeals the three-year sentence enhancement for prior drug convictions, with the exceptions of drug manufacturing and convictions involving a minor.
 The enhancement is applied consecutively — three years for every prior conviction for possession for sale, sale or similar drug offense to any person currently convicted for a similar offense.

-SB 180 is co-sponsored by: Californians United for a Responsible Budget, Drug Policy Alliance, The Ella Baker Center for Human Rights, The American Civil Liberties Union of California, and the Friends Committee on Legislation of California.
+SB 180 was co-sponsored by: Californians United for a Responsible Budget, Drug Policy Alliance, The Ella Baker Center for Human Rights, The American Civil Liberties Union of California, and the Friends Committee on Legislation of California.